BastienFaivre/byzantine-shield/README.md

 ## Security

-byzantine-shield enhances the security of blockchain clients by:
+Byzantine Shield enhances the security of blockchain clients by:

-1. **Mitigating byzantine node risks:** By aggregating responses from multiple nodes and detecting inconsistencies, byzantine-shield ensures that clients receive accurate and consistent data, even in the presence of malicious nodes.
+1. **Mitigating byzantine node risks:** By aggregating responses from multiple nodes and detecting inconsistencies, Byzantine Shield ensures that clients receive accurate and consistent data, even in the presence of malicious nodes.

-2. **Reducing single point of failure:** Clients are no longer dependent on a single blockchain node for their data. byzantine-shield contacts at least F+1 nodes (where F is the number of byzantine nodes the blockchain tolerates), increasing the chances of receiving correct data.
+2. **Reducing single point of failure:** Clients are no longer dependent on a single blockchain node for their data.
+Byzantine Shield contacts at least F+1 nodes (where F is the number of byzantine nodes the blockchain tolerates), increasing the chances of receiving correct data.

-3. **Enhancing trust:** By cross-verifying the responses from multiple nodes, byzantine-shield helps build trust in the data received by the client, ensuring its validity and accuracy.
+3. **Enhancing trust:** By cross-verifying the responses from multiple nodes, Byzantine Shield helps build trust in the data received by the client, ensuring its validity and accuracy.

 ## Usage

 byzantine-shield can be easily integrated into your existing blockchain client application.
-Detailed instructions on setting up and configuring byzantine-shield will be provided in the documentation.
+Follow the steps below to set up and configure byzantine-shield:

+1. **Build the tool:** Build the byzantine-shield binary by running the following command:

+    ```bash
+    go build -o byzantine-shield cmd/main.go
+    ```

+    This will create an executable named `byzantine-shield` in folder `cmd/`.

+2. **Configuration:** Create a configuration file for byzantine-shield using the example provided in the `example/` folder.
+This file should include the list of blockchain nodes you want to use, as well as any other relevant settings.

+3. **Starting byzantine-shield:** Start the byzantine-shield proxy with the following command:

+    ```bash
+    ./byzantine-shield --config path/to/your/config.yml --addr 127.0.0.1 --port 8080
+    ```

+    Replace `path/to/your/config.yml` with the path to your configuration file, and adjust the `--addr` and `--port` options as needed.

+4. **Connecting your client application:** Now, your client application can connect to byzantine-shield by sending JSON RPC requests to the specified address and port (e.g., `http://127.0.0.1:8080`).

+By following these steps, you can easily integrate byzantine-shield into your existing blockchain client application and benefit from its security features.

 ## Contributing

-We welcome contributions to byzantine-shield!
+We welcome contributions to Byzantine Shield!
 If you would like to contribute, please follow our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License

-byzantine-shield is licensed under the [MIT License](LICENSE)
+Byzantine Shield is licensed under the [MIT License](LICENSE)